-3. APPLICANT BONUS POINTS (MAXIMUM 2 POINTS)
+2. APPLICANT BONUS POINTS (MAXIMUM 2 POINTS)

-An Applicant is entitled to two bonus points which can be awarded to one application (2 points) or two applications (1 point each) as part of the full application submission.
-No application can receive more than two bonus points.
+An Applicant is entitled to two bonus points as part of the full application submission.
+No application can receive more than onebonus point.
 No Principal or Applicant is entitled to more than two bonus points for all applications in which they may be involved.
-If a Principal is part of an application in which he/she is not the Applicant but that application receives two bonus points, the Principal will not be entitled to use a bonus point as an Applicant or Principal on another application.
-The same holds true for using one bonus point on two applications.
 Should an Applicant or Principal use more than 2 bonus points, the Agency will determine which application receives the bonus point(s), if at all.

-4. UNITS FOR THE MOBILITY IMPAIRED
+3. UNITS FOR THE MOBILITY IMPAIRED

 Five percent (5%) of all units in new construction projects must meet the accessibility standards as defined in Appendix B (incorporated herein by reference).
-THESE UNITS ARE IN ADDITION TO

-MOBILITY IMPAIRED UNITS REQUIRED BY FEDERAL AND STATE LAW (INCLUDING BUILDING CODES).
+THESE UNITS ARE IN ADDITION TO MOBILITY IMPAIRED UNITS REQUIRED BY FEDERAL AND STATE LAW (INCLUDING BUILDING CODES).
 If laws or codes do not require mobility impaired units for a project, a total of ten percent (10%) of the units must be fully accessible.
 Units for the mobility impaired should be available to all tenants who would benefit from their design and are not necessarily reserved under the Targeting Program requirements of subsection (F)(5).

-5. TARGETING PROGRAM
+4. TARGETING PROGRAM